mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/type-digestor.md

 ---
 title: TypeDigestor class
-description: Contains methods that aid in the parsing of the generic type arguments of fixed-sized types.
+description: "Contains methods that aid in the parsing of the generic type arguments of fixed-sized types. "
+last_modified_at: 2024-06-26T20:27:06Z
 ---

 Contains methods that aid in the parsing of the generic type arguments of fixed-sized types.